13 Step’s Guide For The Things Needed To Start A Cleaning Business

 Of course, without the right kind of equipment, you cannot run a proper cleaning service.
 These are the basic minimum equipment you should be owning:

-Is a Franchise or Starting a Business From Scratch Better for You?
+Is A Franchise Or Starting A Business From Scratch Better For You?

 This is a major decision.
 And it is a very difficult one.
 Do you want to start out on your own, or buy into an already existing franchise?
 Both options come with advantages and downsides.
 A franchise can have the following benefits.

 You are buying into an already existing business.
 So much of the hard work has already been done for you.
 There is less steep a learning curve here.
 You can just follow an already established business plan to get things started without any trouble.

 High Brand Awareness

 Franchises tend to be well established and well-known names in the business.
 You don't have to worry about brand marketing.
 Clients probably know the company name and are willing to trust you.

-Advertising and Marketing
+Advertising And Marketing

 Bigger franchises have the financial clout to run massive campaigns, often at the national level.
 When you buy into the franchise, you also get the benefit of these campaigns.

 The residential cleaning business does not require much training.
 But many franchises will nevertheless offer focused training to newbies in some crucial aspects of the business.
 They will also take the burden of training your employees.

 As a part of a franchise, you are no longer alone.
 This is the polar opposite of being a sole proprietor, were running a business can feel like a solo uphill struggle at times.
 As part of a large franchise, you get a whole set of contacts who are around to support you all along the way.

 But it is not all a path filled with roses when you join a franchise.
 It also has some notable drawbacks:

 Expenses & Fees

 There is a price to pay for all that support, training and other “freebies.”
 There will be an upfront payment, along with ongoing fees from your profits.

 You have far less control in a franchise than as a small business owner.
 You are not completely free to call your shots regarding the business.
 There are rules and regulations to be followed, and you will have to sign a binding agreement.

 House Cleaning Supplies Checklist